Eldar7661/wm-dwm/Readme.txt

 dwmBlocks used {

-    For battory                    used cat
+    For battory                    used cat grep
-    For bluetooth                  used systemctl, bluetoothctl, dbus-send, grep, sed For Brightness                 used brightnessctl, grep
+    For bluetooth                  used systemctl, bluetoothctl, dbus-send, grep, sed For brightness                 used brightnessctl, grep
+    For CPU                        used mpstat awk bc
-    For Network                    used NetworkManager( nmcli ), grep For Sound                      used pactl, amixer, grep, awk For time                       used date
+    For network                    used NetworkManager( nmcli ), grep For RAM                        used free grep bc
+    For sound                      used pactl, amixer, grep, awk For speed                      used ip grep awk eval cat bc awk For time                       used date
     For wifi                       used NetworkManager( nmcli ), grep, cut